- Royal Princess

 Entertainment onboard Royal Princess comes in many forms.
 From the Broadway-style shows in the stunning Princess Theatre, to cooking demonstrations, comedic acts, and the amazing Movies under the Stars, there will be something for everyone.

-The choice of top venues are endless, from live music to nightclubs.
+The choice of top venues is endless, from live music to nightclubs.
 Bellini Bar hosts a lively atmosphere with a delicious cocktail menu, where as Crooners Lounge has a more laid back feel, and the best martinis around.

 The Royal Princess boasts the largest of the line's signature adult-only escapes; The Sanctuary.
 Decorated in soft, warm colours this spa hosts a whole range of spa favourites for the ultimate in relaxation.
 The new relaxation room will instantly put guests in a tranquil state of mind before their treatment.
 There are more treatment rooms than any other Princess ship, and it is home to two new spacious Couple's Villas, where couples can unwind and enjoy treatments in privacy.
-The Enclave at Lotus Spa is a thermal suite with heated stone beds, steam room, large jacuzzi, and powerful water jets for an unbeatable shoulder massage.
+The Enclave at Lotus Spa is a thermal suite with heated stone beds, steam room, large Jacuzzi, and powerful water jets for an unbeatable shoulder massage.

 Onboard Royal Princess there is a wide array of recreational activities to enjoy, from the running track, to the basketball court, to art exhibitions, and enrichment programs.